ludiosarchive/bitscrub/README.md

 bitscrub
 ===

-bitscrub walks a directory tree and writes/updates/verifies the CRC32C of each file to a xattr.
+bitscrub walks a directory tree and writes/updates/verifies the CRC32C of each file, stored a xattr.
 This is useful for detecting bitrot on filesystems with no data checksum functionality.

 `(time_marked, mtime, checksum)` data is stored in the `user._C` xattr.